mgsloan/apply-unordered/readme.md

 # apply-unordered

-I wrote this package after `apply-unordered`.
-The goal is to do this unordered application, but in a way that is compatible with Haskell's polymorphism.
+The goal of `apply-ordered` is to do this same unordered application, but in a way that is compatible with Haskell's polymorphism.
 Here's how it works:

 * `Control.Apply.Positional` provides an `applyAt` function which lets you write `(applyAt @1 replicateChar 'c') 3`.
 The `@1` specifies the